dansmyers/IntroToCS/Labs/3-Branches.md

 # Read a number of liters from the user

-# Check if the number of liters is greater than 0
+# Check if the number of liters is less than 0
 #
-# If not, print an error message and call quit() to end the program immediately
+# If it is, print an error message and call quit() to end the program immediately

 # Do the conversion